ashwinmoorkoth1/ashwinmoorkoth1/README.md

    - Planning with Final Assembly (if you can forecast the final product : Distribution environment - most used)
    - Net Requirements Planning (Mass manufacturing)
    - Gross Requirements Planning (Mass manufacturing where production will not stop regardless of stock)
-   #### Expected 15 Jul 21
+   #### Expected 15th Jul 21

 2. Production Optimization
+   - Simple Huristics : Level	Producton Strategy;  Chase	Producton Strategy
+   - Specialized	Heuristcs : Silver Meal Algorithm
+   - Discreate Optimization : Mixed integer linear programming

-3. Supply Chain Segmentation Strategies: ABC Analysis and Introduction to how Coefficeint of variation can be used
+4. Supply Chain Segmentation Strategies: ABC Analysis and Introduction to how Coefficeint of variation can be used
+   #### Expected 10th Jul, 21